top of page

 Standardize Test Prep Strategy

-"Scores Open Doors" - but Which test should you take?
-Which schools accept a superscore?
+"Scores Open Doors" - but which test should you take?
+Who superscores?
 What is test-optional/test-blind/test-preferred?
-How do I know if I should submit scores?
+How do I know when to submit?
+Should I study for PSAT/NMSQT?

 extracurricular icon